WaterfallFMS/saml_client/README.md

 # Session Note

 This app does not store session.
 This is on purpose.
+It allows you to open the root URL and perform login again.